 3. Sikorsky CH-53K ‘King Stallion’

-The ‘K’ variant is currently in service with the United States Marine Core with additional contracts to supply Germany and Israel.
+The ‘K’ variant is currently in service with the United States Marine Corps with additional contracts to supply Germany and Israel.

 This immense helicopter can carry 55 troops at 170kts!
 That is some serious firepower unloading out the back!